Learn what you can do to protect your home’s plumbing through rain, snow, and ice.Read More…

 Read more quotes from past capstone students.

 Catherine is uniquely qualified to help create these partnerships between public utilities and academia.
 She has a PhD in History from UCLA and spent twenty years in international business where she created new processes for managing IT standardization and bridging cultures and technologies.
-She is now creating bridges between water utilities, universities and the AWWA.
-She spoke at the AWWA national conference (ACE 12) in June 2012 about the course.
-In addition, she serves on the City of Portland’s Public Utilities Review Board, where she is an active member of the Water Committee.
+She is now creating bridges between water utilities and universities.